By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

-Minimalist bridal nails are having a MAJOR moment.
-We're talking sheer milky pink bases with one or two accent nails featuring delicate gold foil or tiny pearls.
+Minimalist bridal nails are having a major moment.
+Top nail artists are creating sheer milky pink bases with one or two accent nails featuring delicate gold foil or tiny pearls.
 The modern bride wants something understated that lets her ring be the star, and these designs deliver exactly that.

-Chrome and glazed finishes are everywhere too.
-That chrome effect gives this ethereal, almost holographic look that catches light beautifully in photos.
-I'm obsessed with how it looks in both natural light during daytime ceremonies and under reception lighting at night.
-The Knot's wedding nail gallery showcases some stunning examples of these trending styles if you want more visual inspiration.
+Chrome and glazed finishes are everywhere.
+That glazed donut effect gives this ethereal, almost holographic look that catches light beautifully in photos.
+We're obsessed with how it looks in both natural light during daytime ceremonies and under reception lighting at night.
+Beauty experts at The Knot and Who What Wear both named chrome finishes as one of the top bridal nail trends for 2025.

 Natural nail movement is real.
 More brides are skipping extensions entirely and embracing their natural nail length with gel polish.
-It's refreshing to see people prioritize nail health over drama, especially when you consider the seasonal trends that come and go.
+It's refreshing to see people prioritize nail health over drama, especially when you consider how comfortable and practical shorter nails are for your big day.

 When Should You Get Your Wedding Nails Done?

-- Any swelling from application has gone down
+- Any swelling or redness from cuticle work has gone down

 - You have time to go back if something goes wrong